-3) If measuring a feature other than the bolt circle diameter, e.g. the distance across diametrically opposing flanges, the difference between the minimum and maximum values shall correspond to the total circularity tolerance.
+3) If measuring a feature other than the bolt circle diameter (e.g. the distance across the flats of diametrically opposing flanges) the difference between the minimum and maximum values shall correspond to the total circularity tolerance.
 For example, a circularity tolerance of ±X implies the flange difference, max-min, shall be ≤2X.